harvard-edtech/edtech-guide/ComprehensiveGuide.md

 </details>
 <!-- End Example -->

-### Array.map – create new value based on each item
+### array.map – Creates a new array by applying a function to each element

+The operation function takes an element of the original array, does some computation, and then returns the corresponding element for the new array.

 ```ts
 const cars: Car[] = [